 “Come with us, please, for a small demonstration.”

 “Mr. Johnson, please, put the downlink on the big screen, without sound, thank you.
-Billy, and I will call you Billy from now on, have a seat.
+Billy, and you will be called Billy from now on, have a seat.
 What you are about to see is a live stream from the FBI headquarters in Seattle.
-There is someone there who you know.”
+There is someone on it who you know.”

 The room lights dimmed and images on the screen flickered, then became steady.
 It showed a room with a mirror, a clock on the wall, and a desk with papers and photographs on it.
 A man was on one side of the desk and Molly was on the other.
 She had evidently been crying; the man was haranguing her.
 He was pointing to the photos, he picked up a paper and began to read it to Molly.
 Molly’s head was down and she was shaking.

 The Ambassador spoke to Sean in a calm voice—as if he were reading from a grocery list.

 “It seems that your choice of a partner was unfortunate.
 Before she met you, ‘Molly Berenson’ as you know her, had been involved with an underground terror cell.
 Actions of this cell included operating a bomb factory, plotting to destroy government offices, aiding and abetting fugitives, and consorting with known terrorist operatives.
 The list goes on.
 Your ‘friend’ is facing years in prison.
 You wouldn’t like that would you, Billy?
 Would you like to be linked with her as a ‘fellow-traveler?’
 Be aware, this is only the beginning.”